krisnova/nivenly.com/content/lib/2021-05-12-ardanlabs.md

 # Find out more

-Check out the [Adran Labs](https://ardanlabs.buzzsprout.com/1466944) site for more information and see the [original post](https://ardanlabs.buzzsprout.com/1466944/8506388-finding-your-superpower-with-kris-nova)
+Check out the [ardan Labs](https://ardanlabs.buzzsprout.com/1466944) site for more information and see the [original post](https://ardanlabs.buzzsprout.com/1466944/8506388-finding-your-superpower-with-kris-nova)